pcdshub/engineering_tools/README.md

     <td>verify-hutch</td>
     <td>
 usage: verify-hutch <hutch>
-Verifies that the passed argument is a known hutch, exit 0 for true or exit for false.
+Script that returns confirmation if the passed hutch is a known/existing hutch, success indicated by exit 0, failure by exit 1
     </td>
 </tr>